-Biological Resources: Per review of CDFW's California Natural Diversity Database (CNDDB), and a March 3, 2021, Biological Assessment, there is one mapped sensitive species onsite, Oncorhynchus mykiss irideus also known as steelhead, and the nearest Northern Spotted Owl (NSO) activity center is located within 1.75 miles of the site.
+Biological Resources: Per review of CDFW's California Natural Diversity Database (CNDDB), and a March 3, 2021, Biological Assessment, there are no mapped sensitive species onsite; however, the nearest Northern Spotted Owl (NSO) activity center is located within 1.50 miles of the site.
 Conditions require the applicant to implement light and noise attenuation measures, refrain from using synthetic netting, ensure refuse is contained in wildlife proof storage, and refrain from using anticoagulant rodenticides to further protect wildlife, as well as transition to 100% renewable energy by January 1, 2026.
 It was determined that the project and operations will have less than significant impacts with adherence to the recommended conditions of approval.
 Less than significant impact.